-6. Create your main pages (About, Contact Me, Rental / Shop, etc.)
+6. Create your main pages (About, Contact Me, Buy/Sell, etc.)

 Grammarly is an online grammar checking, spell checking, and plagiarism detection platform.
 Grammarly’s proofreading resources check against more than 250 grammar rules.

-There are a few reasons why coherence is important:
+There are a few reasons why coherence is essential:

 Writing consistently sets your readers ‘ expectations: People will check your blog and check in regularly for new content.